Filip7/s2m/README.md

 # s2m

 > [!WARNING]
-> Work in progress, currently this does not work
+> Work in progress, currently this works on the most basic of examples!

 Single to multi line SQL